The Multivariate Taylor Measure Function Space and a Generalization of Taylor's Theorem: Concluding Remarks

 \section{Concluding Remarks}

 Motivated by Taylor's theorem, we introduced and studied properties of a space of measurable functions that generalizes analytic functions to the space of multivariate Taylor measure functions $\mathcal{F}_{\Re }^{\Re ^{p}} $.
 We proposed a new inner product $\rho _{\mathcal{F}}\left( .,.\right) $ which allowed us to prove that the MTMF space is Hilbert and Polish.
 The space emerged as a unifying framework, containing as special cases many important functions in mathematics.
+We discussed some classic function spaces and their connections to $\mathcal{F}_{\Re }^{\Re ^{p}},$ such as collections of analytic functions, continuous functions or $\mathcal{ L}^{p}$-spaces.
+These spaces can be thought of as special cases of the general MTMF space $\mathcal{F}_{\Re }^{\Re ^{p}}$ of Definition (\ref {MTMFDef}), with additional integrability conditions when required.

-We presented first applications of the proposed MTMF space, in particular for ODEs and first order NLODEs, where a first connection was made with the Lie series.
+We presented first applications of the proposed MTMF space, in particular for ODEs, PDEs and first order NLODEs, where a first connection was made with the Lie series.
 Additional applications of MTMFs include the construction of basis functions in Hilbert function spaces, representation of solutions of PDEs, in particular space-time PDEs, and investigation of MTMFs and Lie theory.
 These results will be presented elsewhere.